Lithill/Eponymous-Bosch/README.md

 * [w3school's Django Queryset explanation](https://www.w3schools.com/django/django_queryset_get.php) helped me understand how .values_list() helps to return only certain data.
 This helped me write the wishlist auto-emailing function.
 * [Alasdair's post on Stack Overflow](https://stackoverflow.com/questions/37205793/django-values-list-vs-values) helped point me in the write direction of using flat=True on values_list(), so that I can loop the output.
 * [Arie's code on Stack Overflow](https://stackoverflow.com/questions/16277997/field-labels-crispy-forms-django) was used to edit the field names on the commission form.
+* [Bipul Jain](https://stackoverflow.com/questions/52107184/suspiciousoperation-when-loading-image-in-django) for explaining how to fix a SeriousOperation error.

 ### **Code Used**